adaobionyeakagbu/AWS_ServerlessWebApp/README.md

 ```
 #### Next up ----> AWS Amplify Console

+Advantage of using Amplify to host the site is that the Amplify Console will automatically rebuild and redeploy the app when it detects changes to the connected repository.

-I chose 'Get started with Amplify Hosting' since I have the (frontend) and just need to host.
+To proceed: I chose 'Get started with Amplify Hosting' since I have the (frontend) and just need to host.

 ![4](https://user-images.githubusercontent.com/66325142/214481569-27d33639-f6cd-4167-9451-a33b14efb618.png)